Skip to content

 If you’re racialized and work in a majority-white environment, reporting may go badly for you

 The research says that when racialized people in majority-white workplaces report harassment, other people often respond by seeing you as ungrateful and disloyal.
 This is especially true if you’re Black or Indigenous, because Black and Indigenous people are already stereotyped as angry and resentful.
-Reporting can activate all those stereotypes.
+Reporting can activate those stereotypes.
 That makes it less likely your report will be handled well, and it makes you more vulnerable to reputational damage.

-Like with racialized people, when 2SLGBTQIA+ people report harassment, other people see them as ungrateful and disloyal.
-It’s also common for 2SLGBTQIA+ people—especially trans women, nonbinary/gender-fluid people, bisexual people, and gay men—to be stereotyped as dramatic, dishonest, and untrustworthy.
+Like with racialized people, when queer people report harassment, other people see them as ungrateful and disloyal.
+It’s also common for queer people—especially trans women, nonbinary/gender-fluid people, bisexual people, and gay men—to be stereotyped as dramatic, dishonest, and untrustworthy.
 Butch women are often stereotyped as aggressive and threatening.
 Reporting harassment can activate those stereotypes.
 That makes it less likely your report will be handled well, which makes you more vulnerable to reputational damage.

 If you’re in your twenties or early thirties, reporting may go badly for you